 Preliminary November 2024 results

 The May 2024 special election for Berkeley city council district 3 is not shown below yet, but the results can be found on the Registrar of Voters web page.
 In November 2022, there was a mixup in the settings when the Registrar tallied that election, regarding ballots with a blank first choice but valid lower choices.
 This led to a court-ordered change in a certified election result for Oakland school director district 4, and a close call in San Leandro council district 5.
-By mid-2024, this has still not been fully clarified in the county's posted results.
+By late 2024, this has still not been fully clarified in the county's posted results.
 Also, the 2018 and 2020 RCV results are not posted on the Registrar's website, but you can find an unofficial interpretation of those results below.

 There are about 17 ranked-choice contests held every two years in Alameda County.